brianspiering/nlp-course/README.md

 - Working knowledge of probability (e.g., calculate conditional probability and apply Bayes Theorem)
 - Basic statistics (e.g., the difference between pmf and pdf)
 - One course in machine learning
 - Intermediate Python (e.g., the ability to create classes).
-I have found that the more Python a student knows the more NLP he/she learns during the course.
+Based on previous classes, the more Python a student knows the more NLP he/she learns during the course.

 Learning Outcomes
 -----